ArisenIO/arisen.assert/README.md

   - Hash must match app metadata url hash in manifest
   - Chain icon must match hash in metadata
   - App icon must match hash in metadata
-- Trusted Wallet App builds eosio.assert::require based on app manifest, app metadata, declared domain, chain info, and ABIs from the Blockchain App, and compares to the eosio.assert::require that is included in the transaction.
+- Trusted Wallet App builds arisen.assert::require based on app manifest, app metadata, declared domain, chain info, and ABIs from the Blockchain App, and compares to the arisen.assert::require that is included in the transaction.
 - Trusted Wallet App renders and show the Ricardian contract to End User:
   - Render the header from App Metadata, and
   - Render each action from action params, template from ABIs